rhilconsultants/NGNIX-API-Gateway-Workshop/Workhop-guide/Build backend service/Guide.md

    d. now push the backend image to the quay registry, before doing it, remmber to login in with your user and password

+      navigate to www.quay.io, and login with your username and password

+      - Click on "+ Create New Repository".
+      - enter the image name you enter in the docker build step.
+      - Select public
+      - Select (Empty repository)
+      - Click "Create Public Repositoy"

       ```bash
       docker login -u <User-Name> -p <User-Pass> quay.io
       ```